 A World of Fiction: Digital Collections and the Future of Literary History

 Mass-digitised collections are an increasingly important part of knowledge infrastructure for literary history and the humanities generally.
 This book explores the requirements and possibilities of research in this context.
-In discovering and investigating approximately 10,000 works of extended fiction in the largest collection of mass-digitised historical newspapers internationally, it shows how data-rich approaches to literary history can revolutionise our understanding of literature in the past, including the categories and conceptual frameworks through which we perceive it.
+In investigating over 9,200 works of extended fiction identified in the largest collection of mass-digitised historical newspapers internationally, it shows how data-rich approaches to literary history can revolutionise our understanding of literature in the past, including the categories and conceptual frameworks through which we perceive it.

 Introduction: Questions and Opportunities for Twenty-First-Century Literary History

 Chapter 1: Abstraction, Singularity, Textuality: The Equivalence of “Close” and “Distant” Reading

 Chapter 2: Back to the Future: A New Scholarly Object for (Data-Rich) Literary History